-Revised: October 2022
+Revised: October 2023

-The policies discussed in this document were current as of September 30, 2022, and reflect any relevant changes implemented in response to the COVID-19 public health emergency as of that date.
+The policies discussed in this document were current as of September 30, 2023.
 This document does not reflect proposed legislation or regulatory actions.

 425 I Street, NW Suite 701 Washington, DC 20001 ph: 202-220-3700 www.medpac.gov Clinical laboratory services are tests on specimens from the body (such as blood or urine) that are used to diagnose and treat patients.
-Under Part B, Medicare covers medically reasonable and necessary laboratory services that are ordered by a physician or a qualified nonphysician practitioner when they are provided in a laboratory that is certified by the Centers for Medicare & Medicaid Services (CMS).
+Under Part B, Medicare covers medically reasonable and necessary laboratory services that are ordered by a physician or a qualified nonphysician practitioner when they are provided in a laboratory that is certified by CMS.
 With a few exceptions, Medicare does not cover routine screening tests unless directed to by law.
-Covered screening tests (with some restrictions) include those for cardiovascular disease and colorectal. prostate, and cervical cancer.
+Covered screening tests (with some restrictions) include those for cardiovascular disease and colorectal, prostate, and cervical cancer.